 Marianopolis proudly partners with Alliance Sport-Études to help elite student-athletes balance the demands of college studies with the rigors of athletic training and competition.
 Student-athletes are eligible for personalized educational services from the Alliance and the College, as well as scholarships through the Alliance’s foundation.
-Recognized by the Ministry of Education, Alliance Sport-Études comprises 42 colleges, le Cégep à distance, eight universities and over 50 sports federations.
+Recognized by the Ministry of Higher Education, Alliance Sport-Études comprises 42 colleges, le Cégep à distance, eight universities and over 50 sports federations.

 Marianopolis is proud to be a member of the Association des collèges privés du Québec, which represents 21 subsidized private colleges offering pre-university and technical programs leading to a Diploma of College Studies or an Attestation of Collegial Studies.
 Member institutions welcome over 16,000 students from diverse backgrounds all across the province.
-Working closely with the Ministry of Education, the Association is committed to fostering excellence and accessibility in private colleges and to honouring the distinct histories, traditions and communities of each institution.
+Working closely with the Ministry of Higher Education, the Association is committed to fostering excellence and accessibility in private colleges and to honouring the distinct histories, traditions and communities of each institution.
 Marianopolis College Director General Christian Corno has served as president of the Association since 2018.

 As the first English college to be accredited a Cégep Vert in 2007, Marianopolis holds a Niveau Excellence certification for its commitment to continually improving its ecological efforts and promoting awareness of environmental issues and sustainable solutions.